KristinaP09/kristinap09.github.io/about.md

   <h3>Open to New Roles</h3>
   <p>I am currently on the global job market for research-driven or applied roles—starting <strong>October 2025</strong>—with teams that value clarity, autonomy, and creative rigor.</p>
   <p><em>If your work is serious about outcomes (and allergic to nonsense too), let's talk.</em></p>
-  <a href="mailto:ndkristinaps25@gmail.com" class="cta-button">Get in Touch</a>
+  <a href="mailto:kristinasinaga41@gmail.com" class="cta-button">Get in Touch</a>
 </div>

 ## Contact

 Feel free to reach out if you're interested in collaboration, research opportunities, or just want to discuss interesting problems in AI and mathematics.

-- Email: ndkristinaps25@gmail.com
+- Email: kristinasinaga41@gmail.com
 - Previous Affiliation: ISTI-CNR, Italy

 ---

 <p style="text-align: center; color: var(--muted); font-size: 0.9em;">
-© 2025 Kristina P. Sinaga | Last updated: September 2025
+© 2025 Kristina P. Sinaga | Last updated: December 2025
 </p>